akshatkverma/akshatkverma/README.md

 - 👋 Hi, I’m @akshatkverma
-  - 👀 I’m interested in Android Developement and Data Structures and Algorithms
+  - 👀 I’m interested in Android Development and Data Structures and Algorithms.
+  - I also do competitive programming.
+Find me on different competitive programming sites with handle - akshatverma
 - 🌱 I’m currently learning Kotlin
 - 💞️ I’m looking to collaborate on Android Projects
 - 📫 How to reach me akshatvermajbp@gmail.com